Home Warranty: Annual vs Monthly Payment – Which Saves You More?

 • Still auto-renews annually if you don't actively opt out

 Who benefits most: First-time homebuyers who've stretched their savings to cover a down payment, closing costs, and moving expenses often find monthly payments far more accessible.
 If you're already stretched thin financially, a month-to-month home warranty or monthly billing plan keeps coverage within reach without a large upfront hit.
+Our first-time buyer guide covers this in more depth.

-Annual vs. Monthly — Direct Comparison
+Annual vs. Monthly: Direct Comparison

 Monthly Plan